-The enclosed proxy is solicited on behalf of the Board of Directors ("Board") of VistaGen Therapeutics, Inc., a Nevada corporation (the "Company"), for use at the Company's 2017 Annual Meeting of Stockholders ("Annual Meeting") to be held on September 15, 2017, at 10:00 a.m. local time, and at any adjournment or postponement thereof, at the San Francisco Airport Marriott Waterfront Hotel, located at 1800 Old Bayshore Highway, Burlingame, California 94010.
+The enclosed proxy is solicited on behalf of the Board of Directors (the Board) of VistaGen Therapeutics, Inc., a Nevada corporation (the Company), for use at the Company's 2018 Annual Meeting of Stockholders (Annual Meeting) to be held on Friday, September 14, 2018, at 10:00 a.m. local time, and at any adjournment or postponement thereof, at the San Francisco Airport Marriott Waterfront Hotel, located at 1800 Old Bayshore Highway, Burlingame, California 94010.

-We have elected to provide access to the proxy materials for the Annual Meeting primarily over the Internet in accordance with the U.S. Securities and Exchange Commission's ("SEC") "notice and access" rules.
-On or about August , 2017, we mailed a Notice of Internet Availability of Proxy Materials (the "Notice") to each of our stockholders entitled to notice of and to vote at our Annual Meeting.
-The Notice contained instructions for accessing this Proxy Statement, our Annual Report on SEC Form 10-K for our fiscal year ended March 31, 2017 ("Annual Report") and Annual Meeting voting instructions.
+We have elected to provide access to the proxy materials for the Annual Meeting primarily over the Internet in accordance with the U.S. Securities and Exchange Commission's (SEC) "notice and access" rules.
+On or about July 27, 2018, we mailed a Notice of Internet Availability of Proxy Materials (the Notice) to each of our stockholders entitled to notice of and to vote at our Annual Meeting.
+The Notice contained instructions for accessing this Proxy Statement, our Annual Report on Form 10-K for our fiscal year ended March 31, 2018 (Annual Report) and Annual Meeting voting instructions.
 The Notice also included instructions on how you can receive a paper copy of your proxy materials.
-This Proxy Statement and our Annual Report both are available on the Internet at: www.envisionreports.com/VTGN
+This Proxy Statement and our Annual Report are available on the Internet at: www.envisionreports.com/VTGN